Understanding and Improving Knowledge Distillation: Empirical Studies

 Performance of $\KD$ is dependent on the dataset properties.
-To this end, a natural question is -- \emph{Does $\KD$ perform only example re-weighting when all the classes are uncorrelated to each other?} We proved this to be true for binary classification (Section~\ref{sec:analysis_re-weight}).
+A natural question is -- \emph{Does $\KD$ perform only gradient rescaling when all the classes are uncorrelated to each other?} We showed this to be true for binary classification (Section~\ref{sec:analysis_re-weight}).
 To answer the same for multi-class classification task, we generate synthetic dataset, where we can control the class similarities within the same super-class.